Democrats Court Beer Geeks by Going After ‘Big Beer’ Monopolies

+The party's "A Better Deal" initiative specifically takes aim at Anheuser-Busch InBev.

-About six and a half years have passed since the Democrats last held control of both houses of Congress and the presidency, so it's no surprise the party is now looking to exercise control any way they can.
+With Republicans firmly in control of both houses of Congress and the presidency, it’s no surprise that Democrats are searching for new ways to appeal to voters.
 This week, party leaders unveiled their latest rebrand, called “A Better Deal,” and somewhat unexpectedly, it includes a direct pitch to none other than craft beer drinkers.

 Without delving too deeply into politics, this Better Deal has three main goals that can be summarized as better wages and jobs, a lower cost of living, and modernizing the economy.
 One of the key points of that second tenet is “We will crack down on monopolies and the concentration of economic power that has led to higher prices for consumers, workers, and small business.”
 The Dems even released an additional four page explanation about cracking down on monopolies, providing five specific examples: airlines, cable/telecom, food prices, eyeglasses, and the beer industry.
 On that last subject, the document openly offers support of craft brewers while taking shots at the industry’s proverbial and perennial punching bag, Anheuser-Busch InBev.